Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Evaluation

 \subsection{System Characterization}

 We first determine the upper bounds on the performance of \ExpoDB{}.
 In Figure~\ref{fig:upper-tput}, we present the maximum throughput and latency of \ExpoDB{} when there is {\em no communication} among the replicas.
-We use the term {\em No Execution} to refer to the case where all the clients send their request to the primary replica and primary simply responds back to the client.
+We use the term {\em No Execution} to refer to the case where all clients send their request to the primary replica and primary simply responds back to the client.
 We count every query responded back in the system throughput.
 We use the term {\em Execution} to refer to the case where the primary replica executes each query before responding back to the client.

-In these experiments, we allow two threads to work independently at the primary replica and no ordering on the queries is maintained.
+The architecture of \ExpoDB{} (see Section~\ref{s:impl}) states the use of one worker thread.
+In these experiments, we maximize system performance by allowing up to two threads to work independently at the primary replica without ordering any queries.
 Our results indicate that the system can attain high throughputs (up to $\SI{500}{\kilo\text{txn}\per\second}$) and can reach low latencies (up to $\SI{0.25}{\second}$).

-Notice that if we employ additional worker-threads to process requests, then our \ExpoDB{} fabric can easily attain higher throughput.
-However, while modeling consensus protocols in our \ExpoDB{} fabric (refer to Figure~\ref{fig:pipeline-replica}), we allowed running only one worker-thread.
-Hence, we bound the system performance with two parallel worker-threads.
+Notice that if we employ additional worker-threads, our \ExpoDB{} fabric can easily attain higher throughput.